Tim-Liam-Hill/Acid/README.md

 What is also cool is the mix of paradigms because you are using 2 stacks as opposed to variables.
 Granted, not quite a Turing machine since there are a lot of nice to have higher level features, but there are some things/algorithms that would force you to approach it more like a turing machine than a regular programming language (give example, is there even one??).

 Didn't want to use ANTLR or other tools, wanted to get this from ground up myself

 TODO: get micsie to make a logo
 TODO: *Can you use return outside of a function?*

 TODO: less than 500 lines of code

 TODO: decide if have arg to disable palindrome function names

 TODO: explain why my test cases are in files.

 TODO: mention drawing the DFA and such, then go make a pull request to the other project after I change their code.
+Or just create my own, see below.

+TODO: write my own NFA to DFA converter.
+Reeeee.
+Or I can borrow someone elses?

 ## Properties